 - 14.1.1 Schools, which choose to exercise the power conferred by s.27 (1) of the Education Act 2002 to provide community facilities will be subject to a range of controls.
-First, regulations made under s.28 (2), if made, can specify activities, which may not be undertaken at all under the main enabling power.
-Secondly, the school is obliged to consult its LEA and have regard to advice from the authority.
-Thirdly, the Secretary of State issues guidance to governing bodies about a range of issues connected with exercise of the power, and a school must have regard to that. - 14.1.2 However, under s.
-28(1), the main limitations and restrictions on the power will be: - those contained in schools' own instruments of government, if any; and - in the maintaining LEA's scheme for financing schools made under section 48 of the School Standards and Framework Act 1998.
-Paragraph 2 of Schedule 3 to the Education Act 2002 extends the coverage of schemes to the powers of governing bodies to provide community facilities. - 14.1.3 Schools are therefore subject to prohibitions, restrictions and limitations in the scheme for financing schools. - 14.1.4 This section of the scheme does not extend to joint-use agreements; transfer of control agreements, or agreements between Islington and schools to secure the provision of adult and community learning.
+Regulations made under s.28 (2), if made, can specify activities, which may not be undertaken at all under the main enabling power.
+The Secretary of State issues guidance to governing bodies about a range of issues connected with the exercise of the power, and a school must have regard to that. - 14.1.2 It is no longer necessary for a school to consult the local authority nor have regard to its advice before establishing community facilities; however, as public bodies, schools are expected to act reasonably, and this includes consulting those affected by its decisions. - 14.1.3 Under s.
+28(1), the main limitations and restrictions on the power will be: - those contained in schools' own instruments of government, if any; and - in the maintaining LA's scheme for financing schools made under section 48 of the School Standards and Framework Act 1998.
+Paragraph 2 of Schedule 3 to the Education Act 2002 extends the coverage of schemes to the powers of governing bodies to provide community facilities. - 14.1.4 Schools are therefore subject to prohibitions, restrictions and limitations in the scheme for financing schools. - 14.1.5 This section of the scheme does not extend to joint-use agreements; transfer of control agreements, or agreements between Islington and schools to secure the provision of adult and community learning.